ibm-cloud-docs/vmwaresolutions/services/ocp_overview.md

 The `oc` and `kubectl` command-line tools from the Red Hat OpenShift client software are on the bastion.
 The installer program, named `openshift-install`, is used to install OpenShift and can also be used to generate fresh ignition files.

 The bastion also holds a file that is named `auth/kubeconfig`, needed for authentication.
 This file holds the initial kubeadmin credentials that are created during installation.
 Before you initially use the `oc` or `kubectl` tools, you must set the KUBECONFIG environment variable with the path to this file.
-For example, `export KUBECONFIG=auth/kubeconfig`
+For example, `export KUBECONFIG=auth/kubeconfig`.

 After that is done, any commands you run will be as the `kubeadmin` user.
-You can verify the user account by running the command `./oc whoami`
+You can verify the user account by running the command `./oc whoami`.

 After you configure your authentication and any additional users, you no longer need to source this file, and you can log in as the user that you created.